 More than ever before, we are talking to people who are looking for safe havens for their money.
 Many people have closed positions on the stock market and are looking for ways to safely invest some money yet still see a decent return.

 Although having your money in a cash/savings account can be considered a safe haven, interest rates are so low that most people are seeing returns that are actually less than inflation.
 In other words, they are losing money, even on long-term investments such as a 10-year bond.

-If you look at the potential return on investment on a large solar system compared to a 10-year bond with a 1% return, it’s easy to see why so many people are installing solar power in 2021:
+If you look at the potential return on investment on a large solar system compared to a 10-year bond with a 1% return, it’s easy to see why so many people are installing large solar power systems: